 Revision Management WordPress Plugins

-For most users, having autosave and revisions is no doubt a great thing.
-If you write and edit a lot of content, however, the revisions can start building up.
+Having workflow features like autosave and revisions is a great thing.
+If you write and edit extensively, however, the number of revisions can start building up.
 This can significantly bloat the size of your WordPress database, so it’s important to be able to manage your revisions.

-For example, if you have 10 posts published on your site and each post has 5 revisions you could be storing around 500 copies of old data.
-If your post averages 100KB data, then with 500 revisions, the total database space wasted is about 50MB.
+For example, if you have 300 posts on your site with an average of 10 revisions each your WordPress database could be storing around 6,000 copies of unnecessary data.
+If your post averages 100KB data, then with 6,000 post revisions, the total database space wasted is about 600MB.

-The good news is that there are various WordPress plugins to help you control and manage your revisions and reduce the size of your database.
+Fortunately, there are various WordPress plugins that can help you manage your revisions and reduce the size of your WordPress database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to restore earlier post/page revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to recover earlier page/post revisions.